Skip to Content

 Do corn snakes show affection?

-However, your corn snake may recognize your scent and become comfortable with handling, displaying relaxed behavior when you’re around.
+Snakes don’t show affection like dogs or cats do.
+However, your corn snake can recognize your scent and become comfortable with handling, displaying relaxed behavior when you’re near.

 Do corn snakes like to be handled?